-CLRE 202 - CHRISTIANITY AND THE ROMAN EMPIRE (100 - 425 CE)
+CLRE 202 - CHRISTIANITY AND THE ROMAN EMPIRE (100 - 425 AD)

-This course offers an overview of the history of the Early Church from 100-425CE, focusing on the confrontation of Christianity with Roman life and thought.
+This course offers an overview of the history of the Early Church from 100-425 AD, focusing on the confrontation of Christianity with Roman life and thought.
 It will examine that relationship both from the early Christian and early Roman perspectives.
 Field trips to historical sites and museums in Rome will be used to reanimate ancient Roman history.

 3 credit hours.
 Pre-requisites: Sophomore standing or permission of the instructor.
+Students are responsible for all entry fees.